Doctor of Philosophy in Public Health

 - and/or have completed employment or other training(s) that enable them to demonstrate the knowledge, skills, and abilities acquired in the MPH core courses listed above.
 Note: PHPH 7010 - Foundations of Public Health cannot be waived by employment or other training(s).
 PHPH 7010 - Foundations of Public Health is only waived after the School verifies a students’ previous completion of a CEPH-accredited bachelor’s degree in public health or MPH degree.

 Students meeting the above criteria should provide a petitions for waiver for each of the five courses being requested for waiver.
 The Petition for Waiver is a written statement, along with any evidentiary documentation, that assures the School that the doctoral student has mastered one (or more) of the MPH Foundational Public Health Knowledge learning objectives and/or MPH Foundational Competencies through another manner (i.e. MPH degree, career experience, etc.).
 This Petition must be approved by the Doctoral Program Director.
 The Doctoral Program Director may defer to the Department Chair in which the petitioned course is offered.
-Upon approval by the Doctoral Program or Department Chair, the Petition is then forwarded to the Office of Academic Assistance and Career Services (OAA) for their approval.
-OAA may request the input of the Senior Associate Dean for Academic and Strategic Initiatives and/or the Academic Affairs Committee Chair and/or members, but that is not required.
+Upon approval by the Doctoral Program or Department Chair, the Petition is then forwarded to the Office of Academic Assistance (OAA) for their approval.
+OAA may request the input of the Associate Dean for Academic and Faculty Affairs and the Academic Affairs Committee Chair and/or members, but that is not required.
 Once the Director of OAA notes OAA’s approval, the student’s file and PAWS electronic program of study is updated to note satisfaction of the required prerequisite(s).

 Doctoral Degree Requirements (62 Credit Hours)